lenvdv/hamr-2020-dj-mix-analysis/README.md

 ```

 Then browse to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
-Upload the mix you want to process in the.
-Note that this takes a while.
+Upload the mix you want to visualize; note that this takes a while (a few minutes for a two-hour mix).
-Results will be plotted interactively.
+Results will be plotted in an interactive widget.
 Click on the visualization to skip to the relevant part of the mix.

-The app should look something like this:
+This is what the app looks like:

 ![Screenshot of the app](screenshot.png)

-Have fun!

 ---
 Created by Raphaël Romero, Mickaël Zehren, Alex de Raadt and Len Vande Veire.